apenasliana/linux/README.md

 # Linux

 ## .config
-    directory with MY configuration files of some applications
+    directory with MY configuration files

 ## text_notes
-    directory with some notes for myself
+    directory with some notes